 Top 5 Ways to Reuse a CD Spindle

-There this now-almost-infamous picture floating around the internet, featuring a CD spindle (you know, those plastic domes that hold stacks of blank CDs), repurposed to hold a bagel sandwich.
+There is this now-almost-infamous picture floating around the internet, featuring a CD spindle (you know, those plastic domes that hold stacks of blank CDs), repurposed to hold a bagel sandwich.
 The picture’s gone viral because it’s such an epic example of creative reuse: 1) the CD spindle is made of non-recyclable plastic and is usually just thrown away, 2) the compartment itself is the exact height and diameter of a bagel sandwich, and 3) a bagelwich that’s bagged will be a squished bagelwich indeed, so this solution actually addresses a real-world problem.

 Being somewhat of a repurposing connoisseur myself, this picture got me thinking about those CD spindles, and wondering how else they might be re-applied in our lives.
 Not only to save them from an afterlife in a landfill, but also to solve some other real-world problems.
 Here are the top five ideas I found: